gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ant-Based Scala Compiler has been removed

 The deprecated Ant-Based Scala Compiler has been removed from Gradle 3.0.
 The Zinc Scala Compiler is now used exclusively.
-If your scala build begins failing with this release of Gradle, be sure to remove references to the following deprecated configuration properties:
+The following properties have been removed from the ScalaCompile task:

 1. `daemonServer`
 1. `fork`